Peter Murphy (musician): Should the World Fail to Fall Apart: 1985–1986

 During the days after they had their last meeting, they both recorded some demos (such as "Confessions of a Mask" and "Canvas Beauty") and sent them to Beggars Banquet.
 They liked the demos and were put into a studio because of this.
 Murphy picked Ivo Watts-Russell of 4AD records as the producer his first solo record.
 Despite Watts-Russell never producing a record before at the time, Murphy chose him due to wanting a non-musician and liking his mixing work of music with different musicians in the record It'll End in Tears.
 Hughes motivated Murphy to participate in musical ideas for his solo album.
 This allowed Murphy to contribute to musical fragments and then Hughes could take those fragments and transform them into music.
 Hughes explained the process of this procedure: "Pete had melodic ideas and he also had a lot of other ideas, guitar ideas and bits of drum patterns.
 I said, 'whatever, we'll just make it up'.
 It was quite an easy and free way to work.
 At that time I was really influenced by Talking Heads’ Remain In Light album.
 All of tracks have two or three note bass lines all through the track, and all of the music on top would go in all sorts of different directions but the bass lines always remained the same."
 Murphy wanted to gather all sorts of people who he thought was going to make an interesting contribution to his album.
 For his cover of Magazine’s "The Light Pours Out Of Me", he got in John McGeoch to recreate his guitar part of the song.
 Other notable contributors would include a Turkish guitarist Erkan Oğur and Daniel Ash.
-Ironicially, one of the song of the album, "The Answer is Clear" was a response to Daniel Ash regarding a perceived song about him called "Movement of Fear" with Ash's band Tones on Tail.
+Ironically, one of the song of the album, "The Answer is Clear" was a response to Daniel Ash regarding a perceived song about him called "Movement of Fear" with Ash's band Tones on Tail.
 Murphy explained the origins of this song: "[Ash's Movement of Fear] seemed like it was about me and I really objected to him writing about me in public.
 I felt that it was impolite.
 Breaking confidence.
 So I wrote a song, 'The Answer Is Clear'."